oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 3. Stale: Should only be added by oppiabot on pull requests that have not been active over a period of time.
 4. Changelog (labels containing _PR CHANGELOG_): Should be used on pull requests for respective projects.
 For example, a pull requests which upgrades a service from angularjs to angular 8, should apply the angular migration changelog label **PR CHANGELOG: Angular Migration -- @bansalnitish**.
 5. Labels starting with **PR** like _PR: LGTM, PR: don’t merge - needs CLA_: These labels are used to denote the status of a pull request.
 For example, the **PR: LGTM** shows that the PR has been approved and is probably waiting for CI checks to be completed.
-6. PR: require post-merge sync to HEAD: Should only be applied to pull requests which when merged will require all other open pull requests to be updated with the develop branch.
+6. **PR: require post-merge sync to HEAD**: Should only be applied to pull requests which when merged will require all other open pull requests to be updated with the develop branch.

 All other labels are to be used on issues.